Red Wine Braised Short Ribs

 - 4 cups beef broth

-- Heat the avocado oil and bacon grease in large rondeau pot or dutch oven over medium-high heat.
-Add the ribs and cook each side for approximately two minutes, until browned all over.
-Transfer the ribs to a plate and set aside.
+- Increase the heat to medium-high, then add the short ribs and cook each side for 1 to 2 minutes, until browned all over.
+Transfer the short ribs to a plate and set aside.

-- Add the onions, shallot and garlic to the pot and cook for 3-4 minutes or until the onions become translucent.
-Stir in the wine and cook for 5 minutes, to reduce the wine by approximately half.
+- Add the red wine and simmer for 5 minutes, to reduce the wine by about half.

-- Place the ribs back in the pot and add the beef broth and herbs.
-Cover, reduce the heat to low and cook for 2 to 2.5 hours, until the meat is very tender and falling apart.
+- Place the ribs back in the pot.
+Add the beef broth, crispy bacon, and herbs.
+Cover, reduce the heat to low and cook for 2 to 2 ½ hours, until the meat is very tender and falling apart.
 If it's not falling apart, cook them a bit longer.